DropB1t/IntervalJoinBenchmarks/windflow/README.md

-# Compile and run IntervalJoinBenchmark
+# Compile and run IntervalJoinBench

 ## Compile
 make all